Electron Microscopy

 What kind of result do I get?

 The high-resolution TEM and STEM images show the atomic structure of the specimen projected along the electron beam direction.
 The images reveal the crystal structure, dislocations and stacking faults.
 The positions of atom columns are measured with an accuracy of a few picometers.
 Distances between atom columns give information on the strain distribution in our specimen.
 In the STEM mode, using the high-angle annular dark field (HAADF) detector, the brightness of an atom column increases with the atomic number, so that we can distinguish different elements in the images.
 An atom hit by the electron beam emits a characteristic X-ray spectrum.
-Its measurement in STEM allows 2D elemental mapping, detecting elements even at small concentrations below 1%.
+Its measurement in STEM allows 2-D elemental mapping, detecting elements even at small concentrations below 1%.

 Area responsible